mbrand12/t10/README.md

 A text adventure game as an exercise 45 from [LRTHW] by Zed Shaw.
 Hero will go trough ten rooms and solve trials and tests to open the final room and find the answers within.
+The game is witten in ruby.

 You can read development details in the DEVCORE.md document.

+At this point only 2 rooms are fully implemented (entrance and exit as well).

 ## Features

-- Hero has limited hit points (can be damaged and healed)
+- Hero, has limited hit points (can be damaged and healed)
 - Randomly generated room layout on every new game.
 - Save/Load support
+- Inventory
+- Events

 ## Documentation

-Documentation is written using the YARD format.
-So either install the [YARD] gem and run `$ yard` in the project directory, or read the source files.
+Documentation is written using the YARD syntax.
+So either install the [YARD] gem and run `$ yard` in the main project directory, or read the source files.

+Or read it online at: http://www.rubydoc.info/github/mbrand12/t10

-## Installing
+## Installing & Running

-> TODO: Have something worth installing.
+- Install ruby if you haven't.
+- Clone using:
+     `$ git clone -b master git@github.com:mbrand12/t10.git`
+     or
+     `$ git clone -b master https://git@github.com/mbrand12/t10.git`
+- Run `$ ruby bin/t10` in the main project directory.
 ## Usage

-> TODO: Have something usable.
+Use `enter left, right, ahead or back` to navigate trough the dungeon after entering it.
+I'll leave how to enter and exit the dungeon to you :)

 ## Changelog